ooni/spec/backends/th-007-nwcth.md

 also contain a port, e.g., `http://[::1]:8080/`.
 If the port isn't specified, we use the default port for the URL scheme.

+Having clarified URL and endpoint semantics, we can now discuss messages.

 ### Request message

 The request message (`CtrlRequest`) contains these fields: